fbpx

 Those who are more advanced in age are at an increased risk of depression.
 Women also tend to deal with the disorder more often than men.

-Taking certain medications can increase your chance of developing depression.
+Individuals taking certain medications also are at risk for developing depression.
 A family history of the disorder may also make you more prone to feelings of depression.

 Experiencing instances of trauma may increase your chances of developing depression, whether right after your traumatic experience or after a prolonged period.